-I am a first year Computer Vision and Machine Learning Ph.D. student in the WILLOW project-team which is part of Inria and Ecole Normale Supérieure, working with Ivan Laptev and Josef Sivic.
+I am a second year Computer Vision and Machine Learning Ph.D. student in the WILLOW project-team which is part of Inria and Ecole Normale Supérieure, working with Ivan Laptev and Josef Sivic.
 My main research interests are Video understanding and weakly-supervised machine learning.
 More generally, I am interested in everything related to Computer Vision, Machine Learning and Natural Language Processing.

 Abtsract: Discriminative clustering has been successfully applied to a number of weakly-supervised learning tasks.
 One drawback of discriminative clustering, however, is its limited scalability.
 We address this issue and propose an online optimization algorithm based on the Block-Coordinate Frank-Wolfe algorithm.
 We apply it to the problem of weakly-supervised learning of actions and actors from movies and corresponding movie scripts as supervision.